 PL/SQL allows the nesting of Blocks within Blocks i.e, the Execution section of an outer block can contain inner blocks.
 Therefore, a variable which is accessible to an outer Block is also accessible to all nested inner Blocks.
 The variables declared in the inner blocks are not accessible to outer blocks.
 Based on their declaration we can classify variables into two types.

-Local variables – These are declared in a inner block and cannot be referenced by outside Blocks.
+Local variables – These are declared in an inner block and cannot be referenced by outside Blocks.

-Global variables – These are declared in a outer block and can be referenced by its itself and by its inner blocks.
+Global variables – These are declared in an outer block and can be referenced by themselves and by its inner blocks.

-1) Scalar datatype: It holds single value.
-The main datatypes are the datatypes which are supported as column type in Oracle server.
+1) Scalar datatype: It holds a single value.
+The main datatypes are the datatypes which are supported as column types in the Oracle server.
 PLSQL also support Boolean type

 2) Composite type: These are records and allow groups of the field to be defined and manipulated in PLSQL.
 Composite datatypes also known as collections are table, record, Varray and nested table.
 Composite datatype has internal components which can be manipulated individually